OCBC Bank: Growth in Singapore

 By 1970, OCBC's total assets exceeded S$1 billion, making OCBC the largest financial institution with the biggest deposit base in Singapore.
 By the end of 1981, OCBC’s total assets had grown to over S$7 billion.

 In December 1972, OCBC acquired Four Seas Communications Bank, the oldest surviving Chinese bank in Singapore.
 The bank had been founded in 1906 as the Sze Hai Tong Bank and its founders had targeted the Teochew community.
 In 1976, the landmark OCBC Centre, designed by renowned American architect I. M. Pei, was completed and serves as OCBC's current headquarters.
 On 9 May 1989, OCBC took on a new corporate identity by changing its logo and its name to OCBC Bank.

-Oversees expansion
+Overseas expansion

 The next major acquisition occurred in August 2001, when OCBC acquired Keppel Capital Holdings and all its subsidiaries, including Keppel TatLee Bank, Keppel Securities, and Keppel TatLee Finance.
 By February 2002, both OCBC and Keppel TatLee banks were operationally and legally integrated.

 On 25 June 2004, OCBC Bank established a wholly owned subsidiary e2 Power Pte Ltd to provide back-office operations and technology support and transaction processing services in Singapore.
 A similar operating company, e2 Power Sdn Bhd was also set up on 21 July 2004 in Malaysia.

 On 3 June 2005, OCBC saw the grand opening ceremony of its newly constructed Malaysia headquarters and main branch (Menara OCBC building) in Kuala Lumpur, officiated by then-Malaysian prime minister Abdullah Ahmad Badawi, and in July the same year, OCBC opened an off-shore branch in Brunei.